-In 2010, scientists also isolated halomonas titanicae, a Gram negative, heterotrophic, aerobic, non endospore forming bacterial strain and motile by peritrichous flagella, designated strain BH1T, from a 'rusticle' sample collected from the wreck of the r.m.s.
+In 2010, scientists also isolated halomonas titanicae, a Gram negative, heterotrophic, aerobic, non-endospore forming bacterial strain and motile by peritrichous flagella, designated strain BH1T, from a 'rusticle' sample collected from the wreck of the r.m.s.
 TITANIC.
 The pitting from microbiological sources has a high surface area/depth ratio the sides of the pits being stepped and the bottom of the pit flat.
 Sulphur reducing microbes leave the bottom of the pit coated with a soft black substance, easily cut with a penknife and giving off the characteristic bad eggs smell of hydrogen sulphide.
 Sulphur oxidising microbes leave the bottom of the pit coated with a bright silver coloured very hard substance.
 The 'rusticles' left behind by the gallionella microbes form a brown powder with a hard but brittle crust.

-They are a mixture of ferrous $Fe(OH)2$ and ferric $Fe(OH)3$ hydroxides which are insoluble in water and are also known as ferrous or ferric hydrate or iron hydroxide.
+They are a mixture of ferrous [Fe(OH)2] and ferric [Fe(OH)3] hydroxides which are insoluble in water and are also known as ferrous or ferric hydrate or iron hydroxide.
 The steel underneath often has the black lustrous characteristic of ferrosoferric oxide (magnetite).
-If full identification is needed for, say, legal purposes, then a full laboratory test is necessary.
-The boat should also be fitted with an adequate number of properly electrically connected anodes whose material is suitable to the salinity of the water in which she lies.
+If full identification is needed for, say, legal purposes then a full laboratory test is necessary.
+The vessel should also be fitted with an adequate number of properly electrically connected anodes whose material is suitable to the salinity of the water in which she lies.
+Anodes should not, of course, be painted but it is surprising how often that, even these days, one finds on surveys that that reasonably obvious rule is totally ignored particularly if the paint is applied by spray.
+A good practice when painting the boat is to clean the anodes all over right back to bright metal and then to coat them with soft soap or Vaseline before applying the paint to the hull.
+Any paint accidentally applied to the anode surface will then wash off with the soap when the boat is floated taking the unwanted paint with it.
+Experience has shown that, in the absence of sulphur reducing bacteria, adequate protection of mild steel is often achieved when there are sufficient anodes such that the electric potential is depressed by -0.85V with a silver/silver chloride reference anode.
+Where microbial activity is high or the risk is known to be present, however, the potential must be reduced to at least -1.00 V.